JesseGuerrero/profile/README.md

 # ML Research Skills Profile

 **Goal:** Maximally make me more flexible, creative and as much of a beast of a researcher so I can more and more easily make high impact research papers like someone like Yann LeCun or Yoshua Bengio in machine learning research, with a specialty in neural networks.
+My goal is to upskill Computer Vision as a researcher for publishing neural network papers in general.
+My advisor said to focus on Computer Vision for Fall.
+It is October 11th.

 ---